techidaily/site-win11/source/_posts/optimizing-windows-11-taskbar-performance.md

  A corrupt user profile can cause some system functions to stop working.
 To fix the issue, create a new user account and try to access the taskbar.

- You can[create a new user account in Windows 11](https://www.makeuseof.com/windows-11-create-local-user-account/) from the Settings panel, using the User Accounts dialog, Command Prompt, and Local Users and Groups.
+ You can [create a new user account in Windows 11](https://www.makeuseof.com/windows-11-create-local-user-account/) from the Settings panel, using the User Accounts dialog, Command Prompt, and Local Users and Groups.
 Next, log in to your new user account and check if the taskbar works.

 ## Easy Fixes to Restore the Windows 11 Taskbar